 concern about President Tayyip Erdogan's influence on monetary policy.

 .
-It had slumped to a record low of 7.2400 in mid-August, raising
+It had hit a record low of 7.2400 in mid-August, raising investor

-investor expectations for the central bank to tighten monetary policy
+expectations for the central bank to tighten monetary policy and

 Description RIC Last U.S. Close Pct Change